Fly Williams

-James "Fly" Williams (born February 18, 1953) is an American former professional basketball player, who played in the American Basketball Association (ABA) for the Spirits of St. Louis.
-A street basketball player from New York, he once scored 100 points in an IS8 League game in 1978.
+James "Fly" Williams (born February 18, 1953) is an American former professional basketball player.
+He played in the American Basketball Association (ABA) for the Spirits of St. Louis and for multiple teams in the Continental Basketball Association (CBA).
+A street basketball player from New York, he is known for scoring 100 points in an IS8 League game in 1978.

 Early life

-Born in Brownsville, Brooklyn, New York, Williams attended Madison High School, where he initially was interested in being a baseball pitcher, but was advised that he had become too tall to remain competitive in that sport.
+Born in Brownsville, Brooklyn, New York, Williams attended Madison High School.
+Initially, he was interested in being a baseball pitcher but was advised that he had become too tall to remain competitive in that sport.

-Although Williams’ initial transition to basketball was difficult, he eventually made adjustments that allowed him to excel in his new game.
-Williams’ accelerated achievements were fueled by his frequent participation in street basketball games.
-He played with some of New York's finest street players, including World B. Free and Earl "the Goat" Manigault.
-When the games eventually ended, Williams would go out in search of more opportunities to play basketball.
+Williams' popularity quickly grew due to his frequent participation in street basketball games.
+He played with skilled street players in New York, including World B. Free and Earl "the Goat" Manigault.
+When the neighborhood games eventually ended, Williams would go out in search of more opportunities to play basketball.